Turn off the lights, remind

 and dishevel’d” You’d think she’d have learned.

 She fails, fails beautifully.
-But that’s tomorrow night.
+But madness repeats again and again.

 Tonight, Ravenswood is still unresolved